 - 2 Tablespoons fresh chives minced; plus extra for garnish

 - 1/2 teaspoon dried rosemary

-- 1/3 cup unsweetened almond or soy milk (can substitute with cow's milk if not vegan)
+- 1 cup unsweetened almond milk can substitute with non-dairy milk

-Scrub potatoes until cool water and peel off some of the potato skin.
+- Scrub potatoes until cool water and peel off some of the potato skin.
 How much you peel off is up to you!
-Cut potatoes in quarter inch cubes.
+Cut potatoes into 1-inch pieces.

-Put lid on and reduce heat.
+- Put the lid on and reduce heat.
 Let cook for 20 minutes.
-When potatoes are cooked, you should be able to pierce them with a fork.
+When potatoes are fully cooked, you should be able to pierce them with a fork easily.

-Using a potato masher or backside of fork, mash potatoes to desired consistency.
-If you like your mashed potatoes on the chunkier side, make sure not to over mash
+- Drain potatoes and let the steam release.
+Transfer to a large mixing bowl.
+Mash with a potato masher.
+Add roasted garlic and mash some more.
+If you like your mashed potatoes on the chunkier side, make sure not to over mash.